abhinav-adtechs/project-archive-1.1/README.md

 **DESCRIPTION**

-Project Archive aims at providing a platform for sharing notes and for communication amongst class students at VIT University.
-The app mainly address the problem of having a central repository for all notes circulated in the university and the issue of lack of communication because of irregular and complex attendance of students.
+Project Archive aims at providing a platform for sharing notes and for communication amongst classmates at VIT University.
+The app mainly addresses the problem of having a central repository for all notes circulated in the university and the issue of lack of communication because of irregular and complex attendance of students.

 **CONTRIBUTE**